 The same technology that is invading every part of your life is now becoming an integral part of amateur and professional sport.
-After all, the quickest way for players in any sport to improve is by quantifying their performance and building on what is right or wrong.
+After all, the quickest way for athletes to improve is by quantifying their performance and building on what is right or wrong.

 Essential reading: Compare baseball gadgets with our interactive tool

 America’s favourite past-time, baseball, is no different.
 Major League Baseball (MLB) has a reputation for being resistant to change but the organisation began allowing players to use the Motus Baseball Sleeve and Zephyr Bioharness monitor for the 2016 season.Whoop Strap was added to the approved list a bit later.
 Some of these devices aim to assist with injury prevention, while others give coaches and trainers an overall look at players performance.

 Amateurs can get in on this, too.
 Even though baseball has been a bit late to the party as compared to say running, tennis or swimming, there is a healthy selection of gadgets that aim to take your performance up a notch.